 Nick was born and raised in Boise.
 He graduated from the College of Idaho (summa cum laude) in Zoology / “pre-med” in 1996.
 He earned his Master of Science in Physical Therapy from Duke University in 1998, and his Doctorate of Physical Therapy (with distinction) from Pacific University in Oregon in 2013.

-Nick enjoys taking an active role as educator of fellow therapists, patients and the community.
-He is a dedicated family man, with one son and one daughter.
-He spends his free time with his loving wife and children, playing guitar, exploring the Idaho outdoors, hunting, fishing, backpacking, and skiing.
+Nick is married to the love of his life, with three sons and one daughter.
+He spends his free time with his wife and children, playing guitar, exploring the Idaho outdoors, hunting, fishing, backpacking, and skiing.